Okabe-Rintarou-0/Minik8s/README.md

 `Api-server` is the center of `minik8s`.
 It should expose REST apis for other components of the control plane.
 For fast development, we adopted a mature framework: `gin`

+`Api-server` behaves like an agency, or facade.
+It provides enough apis for operating the system and is responsible for interacting with `etcd`.

 ### Proxy

 `Proxy` is responsible for allocating virtual service IP, which is unique and visible in the whole cluster. `Proxy` will